 Nothing is added during negative punishment – things are only taken away.

 This sounds like an obvious concept, but it wasn’t always that way.
 In the early 1900s, behavioral psychologists were observing how people learned new things.
 Did they learn through observation?
 Mimicking?
 Or are certain behaviors simply part of our nature?

 Russian psychologist Ivan Pavlov changed the world of psychology with his famous dog experiments.
 Pavlov would ring a bell every time the dogs were presented with drool-inducing food.
 After a while, the dogs would drool at the sound of the bell.
 These experiments introduced the idea of classical conditioning to the world.

-But a bell is far from a punishment, and the drooling that induced from the bell’s ring was not voluntary.
+But a bell is far from punishment, and the drooling induced by the bell’s ring was not voluntary.
 Pavlov wasn’t training dogs to want to drool or ring a bell.
-So while classical conditioning showed how stimuli could be paired to involuntary behavior, there was still a long way to go before we could look at the voluntary behaviors of dogs, cats, or humans.
+So while classical conditioning showed how stimuli could be paired with involuntary behavior, there was still a long way to go before we could look at the voluntary behaviors of dogs, cats, or humans.

 About three decades later, BF Skinner came along.
 This American psychologist attempted to find ways that people could encourage voluntary behaviors or curb voluntary behaviors that were undesirable.
 His experiments introduced the world to operant conditioning.

 Operant conditioning is a way of learning behaviors through a series of punishments and reinforcements.
 While negative punishments are not the only form of punishment, they are crucial to shaping the theory of operant conditioning and understanding the ways that people voluntarily choose to exhibit or curb certain behaviors.

 Examples of Negative Punishment